 (c) Contribution Rate: Same as Social Security (6.2% employee, 6.2% employer) for those who choose CRSP instead of or in addition to Social Security.

-(d) Benefits: CRSP shall provide retirement benefits comparable to Social Security, with investments managed by the State Treasurer using a diversified, professionally managed portfolio.
+(d) Benefits: CRSP shall provide retirement benefits comparable to investments managed by the State Treasurer using a diversified, professionally managed portfolio.